Domestic Abuse (DA) - Referral Process

 To apply the “Exemption...”

-• Creates a Task request to inform EW to run EDBC online or overnight batch and to authorize the case.
+• If the DA exemption is granted retroactively, creates a Task request to inform the EW.
+The EW will manually enter the retroactive DA time limit exemption in CalSAWS and run EDBC online or overnight batch to authorize the case.

 To apply the TOA “Extender” for Timed-Out Individuals...

-• Assigns and schedules “Extender-Domestic Abuse Service” activity on the Maintain Participant Activity window in CalSAWS.
-The Planned Start Date and Planned End Date will be based on the dates on the SCD 1554,
+• Adds the DV activity “43 DOMESTIC ABUSE SERVICES-EXTENDER” and ensures the Waiver of Program Rules field = Yes, on the Customer Activity Detail page.
+The Planned Start Date and Planned End Date will be based on the dates on the SCD 1555.

-• Follows up on the SCD 1554 for clients who do not have an assigned EC and who have not attended an orientation and determines if they attended the orientation.
+• Follows up on the SCD 1554 for clients who do not have an assigned AEC/EC and who have not attended an orientation and determines if they attended the orientation.

 • Returns the SCD 1554 to the SW/DV Advocate if the client does not make it to the orientation within 30 days from the date of the SCD 1554.